codetipster/hsb-web-frontend/README.md

 2. No input sanitization: Imported the DOMPurify library to sanitize user input.
 DOMPurify helps prevent Cross-Site Scripting (XSS) attacks by sanitizing the user input before sending it to the server.

 3. Insecure localStorage usage: Replaced localStorage with HttpOnly cookies for storing the user token and user ID.
 HttpOnly cookies can only be accessed by the server and not by any client-side JavaScript code, which reduces the risk of XSS attacks.
 The login credentials should not be stored in the browser's local storage or session storage as it can make the user's sensitive information easily accessible to malicious scripts.
 Using browser cookies with the secure and HTTP-only flags set to store the authentication token, provides better security and prevents cross-site scripting (XSS) attacks.

+4. Implementing rate limiting for both client side and server side.